German Bishops' Report: At Least 3,677 Minors Were Abused By Clerics

 The study identified several structures and dynamics within the church that might contribute to abuse, including the requirement of celibacy for priests and the church's rejection of homosexual relationships or practices.

 One finding was that compared with diocesan priests, a significantly lower share of deacons was accused of sexual abuse.
-The report cites a key difference between the groups, that deacons don't commit to celibacy.
+The report cites a key difference between the groups: Deacons don't commit to celibacy.
 The authors write that "though the obligation to observe celibacy certainly cannot explain the sexual abuse of minors by itself ... the question should be addressed as to the extent to which celibacy may be a potential risk factor for sexual abuse for specific groups of individuals."

 The study also found that seminaries spend very little time addressing sexuality and the development of one's sexual identity.
-The authors deem this curriculum "inadequate" for priests-in-training who are signing up for a life of celibacy.
+The authors deem this curriculum "inadequate" for priests in training who are signing up for a life of celibacy.

 "Official attitudes and statements made by the Catholic Church, such as that celibacy is a 'gift' to priests, do not take sufficient account of biological and psychosocial needs for commitment," the authors write.
 "It is possible to have a mature and voluntarily chosen celibate form of life.
 All candidates for the priesthood do not necessarily satisfy the basic preconditions of voluntariness and mature personal development, however."